CellNest/GEFormerDTA/README.md

 Detailed introduction to the paper "GEFormerDTA: drug target affinity prediction based on Transformer graph for early fusion"

 =========

 Datasets:

 =========

+**Introduction**

+These files were used to re-produce the results of two other methods [(Pahikkala et al., 2017)](https://academic.oup.com/bib/article/16/2/325/246479) and [(He et al., 2017)](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0209-z).

+- The original Davis data and more explanation can be found [here](http://staff.cs.utu.fi/~aatapa/data/DrugTarget/).
+- The original KIBA data and more explanation can be found [here](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0209-z).

+**Usage**

 1.&emsp;if `data/` not exist, create it by